 For Companies Not Currently Using the Texas R&D Credit:

-3. Consider the timing of R&D expenditures
+3. Consider the timing of your R&D spending

 For All Businesses: